eureka-bpo/require-dependency-repository/README.md

 This project presents custom rule requireDependencyRepository for [maven-enforcer-plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin/index.html).

 #### Purpose
-requireDependencyRepository is meant to ensure that specified artifact is received from specified repository.
+requireDependencyRepository is meant to ensure that specified artifact has been received from specified repository.

 #### Minimum requirements
 - Java 8